Posted in: Collecting, Conventions, Dungeons and Dragons, Horror, Role Playing Games, Science Fiction, Star Trek, Star Wars

 Afterthoughts:

 I sat down in a couch, after taking photos of the unboxing for a future blog post, and I attempted to read some of the basic concepts of the rules.
 I didn’t understand any of them.
 This in-turn, caused my confusion when it came to character creation.
-I’m saving my final thoughts on the purchase for the unboxing post that will come in February, but I’m really scared that I may have buyers remorse.
+I’m saving my final thoughts on the purchase for the unboxing post that will come later, but I’m really scared that I may have buyers remorse.
 Before I officially declare that, I’ve reached out on the RPG.net forums to see if anyone else can help explain (or if they are feeling the same way that I do?)

 Additional Notes: